SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_style_help_your_user.md

 how the user should fill the field.

-For example, allow space for the user to provide information like phone numbers and addreses that are from a different country.
+For example, allow space for the user to provide information like phone numbers and addresses that are from a different country.